Drug Comparison

 • Glucagon receptor activation increases energy expenditure through hepatic thermogenesis and fatty acid oxidation

 The mechanistic difference is stark: orforglipron acts on one receptor through a convenient oral route, while retatrutide acts on three receptors through a weekly injection.
-This creates a clear efficacy-convenience trade-off that will define their respective clinical roles.
+This creates a clear efficacy-convenience trade-off that defines their respective clinical roles.

 Efficacy Comparison